alisadek/alisadek/README.md

 - 👋 Hi, I’m @alisadek
 - 👀 I’m a fullstack software developer
-- 🌱 I’m use React for frontend development and NodeJS for Backend Development
+- 🌱 I use React for frontend development and NodeJS for Backend Development
 - 💞️ I’m looking to collaborate on a project that sparks my interest
 - 📫 You can reach me at alysadekk@gmail.com
 - Check out my portfolio at https://github.com/alisadek/portfolio